INeddHelp/CheckPcPLUS/README.md

 If you choose to save the log file, it will create a file named processes.log on your desktop and write the process information to it.
 If you choose not to save the log file, the script will exit.

+Update: v0.3

+The script will now generate a report of the specific port(s) being used by each process, providing more accurate information.

 # License

 CheckPC+ is released under the MIT License.